 Step 4.
 Outline a Sales Process

 The clearer your sales process, the easier it is to follow it.
 If you have been doing the selling, the path from meeting a prospect to closing the deal may seem obvious.
 It won’t be to a new sales rep, so document it and teach it to your new sales rep won’t waste time figuring it out for themselves.
 The process will change over time, so start where you are today.
 Your company’s sales process works best when it reflects your customer’s buying process.
 Understand how your target customers buy and map it.
 Then be sure the process you want salespeople to use matches the way your customer wants to buy.
 Make it easy for your customers to buy, and you will be able to accurately predict your sales revenue.
 If you want an accurate forecast, a process is critical.

 Effectively track sales opportunities as they move through the funnel is the secret to managing sales.
 Set your CRM up to mirror your sales process and provide reports that help salespeople effectively pursue leads without missing anything.
 The more complex your deals, the more information and people there are to keep track of, and the longer the sales cycle.
 Accurately tracking leads becomes critical.
 As the sales leader, your sales funnel is your lifeline.
 At any moment in time, you need to have clarity about what will close and when.
 Your funnel should provide this clarity if you manage it properly.

 Step 6.
 Determine Hiring Criteria

 Every selling environment requires a different type of salesperson.
 Understanding your sales environment will help you hire the right people.
 Now that you are clear on your sales process from targeting your customers to closing, onboarding, retaining and growing, you will have a better idea of whom to hire.
-Depending on what part of the sales process your sale people are responsible for, you will know what skills need to be strongest.
-Every sales rep has strengths and weaknesses hire the one that best leverages your company strengths and weaknesses.
+Depending on what part of the sales process your salespeople are responsible for, you will know what skills need to be strongest.
+Every sales rep has strengths and weaknesses.
+Hire the one that best leverages your company’s strengths and weaknesses.